gtsagkatakis/Residual-Models-with-DNNs/README.md

 # Description of files
 The attached codes can be used for generating training/validataion data and executing training/inference

-*Create_AnalysisReadyDataset.m*: Matlab code that loads the data (fits files) and produces the analysis ready date for training/validation
+*Create_AnalysisReadyDataset.m*: Matlab code that loads the data (fits files) and produces the analysis ready data for training/validation

 *Residual_modeling_with_DL.py*: Python/Tensorflow code for training/validating the deep learning models